 Let’s suppose you have a number of machine learning models running in your production environment.
-Perhaps you are using DataRobot MLOps to help you with this effort.
+Perhaps you are using DataRobot to help you with this effort.
 Perhaps you are doing it using your own custom-built method.
 Let’s also suppose that you are monitoring those models using metrics that help you understand their service health, accuracy, and so on.

 First of all, congratulations.
 You are among the elite 10% of organizations that have actually managed to get this far.
 The other 90% are still trying to figure out how to get their first model into production and haven’t even started to think about how to monitor them.